Table of Contents

 The zyBooks version of the classic Data Structures & Algorithms textbook provides a powerful interactive learning environment

-The Data Structures & Algorithms in Java zyVersion contains the complete text of the 6th edition, plus new interactive animations and learning questions to help students learn faster and more effectively.
+The Data Structures & Algorithms in Java zyVersion contains the complete 6th edition text, plus new interactive animations and learning questions to help students learn faster and more effectively.

 Co-author Professor Michael Goldwasser demonstrates the power of an interactive approach to data structures: